taufik-nurrohman/markdown/README.md

 ------------------------------
 ~~~

-Most Markdown parsers will render the syntax above to this HTML, which is still acceptable to be treated as a note block
+Most Markdown parsers will render the above syntax to the following HTML, which is still acceptable as a note block from
-from its presentation, despite its broken semantic:
+its appearance, despite its broken semantics:

 ~~~ html
 <hr />